The state of AJAX

 Web applications are already a complex mix of technologies, and Ajax adds even more complexity.
 The principal problem is that the code base is split into client side code and server side code and that they use incompatible languages.
 This naturally leads to code duplication, increased overhead, reduced maintainability and -in the worst case- Spaghetti code.
 As long as the client side code deals exclusively with display logic, the separation does not really constitute problem, except that you now have two different kinds of display logic.
 However, more serious problems loom when sensitive business logic and security relevant information find their way into the front end where they exposed.

 The second problem is that Ajax tries to solve an issue which it cannot really solve, namely that of creating a platform for rich UI application development.
-An application framework is needed for that kind of thing.
-While the Document Object Model allows for some dynamics, the current HTML elements standard just don't provide enough flexibility.
+An application framework is needed for this kind of thing.
+While the Document Object Model allows for some dynamics, the current HTML standard just doesn’t provide enough flexibility to build rich applications.
 The work on HTML 5 has begun, but the solution for this problem is not yet in sight.
 Several alternative approaches exist, such as XForms, and proprietary user interface markup languages, such as XUL and XAML.
 Some of these solutions provide for Ajax-style refresh mechanisms, others are extensible, but none of them provides a solution for all GUI demands.
 Also, there is currently no universal browser support for any of these languages.